ThoughtWorksInc/DeepLearning.scala/README.md

 Think about somebody who uses Swing to develop a text editor software.
 He wants to create a state machine to update UI.
 He have heard the cool `scala.async`, then he uses the cool "A-Normal Form" expression in `async` to build the state machine that updates UI, and he types `import scala.concurrent.ExecutionContext.Implicits._` to suppress the compiler errors.
 Everything looks pretty, except the software always crashes.

 Fortunately, `stateless-future` depends on none of these threading model, and cooperates with all of these threading models.
-If the poor guy tries stateless future, replacing `async { }` to `stateless-future`'s `Future { }`, deleting the `import scala.concurrent.ExecutionContext.Implicits._`, he will find that everything looks pretty like before, and does not crash any more.
+If the poor guy tries Stateless Future, replacing `async { }` to `stateless-future`'s `Future { }`, deleting the `import scala.concurrent.ExecutionContext.Implicits._`, he will find that everything looks pretty like before, and does not crash any more.
 That's why threading-free model is important.

 ### Exception Handling